RM Commando 1946 - present

 George Leonard Bream, or 'Percy', as he was known in the Corps, was born on June 1st 1919 in the hamlet of Buckworth, Huntingdonshire.
 He was the middle son of a a family of six, his father being a farm labourer.
 After leaving school with a basic education he moved to his eldest sister's home in Luton where he at first worked as a market trader, and then in a gent's outfitters.
 In 1938 with talk of trouble in Europe he joined The Royal Marines.
 In 1944 he joined the newly formed 48RM Commando after successfully completing his training at the Commando Basic Training Centre at Achnacarry.

-Marine Mark Brereton died in service, cause unknown to this archive.
+Marine Mark Brereton died in service, cause unknown to this archive [Source: AFM ROH].

-Colour Sergeant Brian Bridger was awarded the MC for gallant and distinguished services in Afghanistan in 2010.
+Colour Sergeant Brian Bridger was awarded the Military Cross for gallant and distinguished services in Afghanistan in 2010.